 Kaja explained the science behind the pure blue of the glacier.
 The density of glacial ice absorbs every light color of the spectrum except blue, so that brilliant blue color - almost turquoise - is what we see.

 We finally reached the ice caves.
 Some were small enough for one person to stand in.
-But a huge cave laid before us collapsed, leaving a beautiful heart-shaped natural bridge that spanned the seventy foot depth below.
+But a huge cave lay before us collapsed, leaving a beautiful heart-shaped natural bridge that spanned the seventy foot depth below.
 The glacier flowed toward us from the Andes, stretching out to Lago Grey behind us, framed by the natural blue arch.

 It wasn't until Kaja said we needed to head back so we didn't miss our boat that I realized how utterly physically exhausted I was.
 I felt sick thinking about the hike back.
 Couldn't we just walk out to the ledge and jump in the glacial lake and the boat can pick me up, I thought to myself?
 I really don't care if I freeze to death!
 I honestly didn't think I could take another step.